Over the last decade I’ve lectured and taught Computer Science at several universities. I’ve taken two teaching courses including a PGCAP.

 I was course coordinator on the Research Readings in Computer Science (RRCS) course at the University of Glasgow from 2011–2013, and continued to teach on the course in 2014.
 I also gave guest lectures at Glasgow on the SE3 course on Software Engineering, the Professional Software Development course, and the Enterprise Computing course.

-During my time at the University of York, I lectured on heuristic search, evolutionary computation and programming.
+During my time at the University of York, I lectured on many topics, including heuristic search, evolutionary computation and programming.
 I also taught labs on various topics including Real-Time Systems, Discrete Maths, Introductory Programming and UML Modelling.